GoogleCloudPlatform/community/tutorials/spinnaker-binary-auth/index.md

 This file instructs Cloud Build to build a docker image using the Dockerfile present in the repository and then to push the generated Docker image to the Google Container Registry when done.
 This will happen when a new push is made to the repository in the master branch.

-Do a test on pushing a change to the repository and check if the build is started automatically like seen below:
+Now, as next step, do a test on pushing a change to the repository and check if the build is started automatically like seen below:

 ![Build history](./images/01-build-history.png)